astaxie/docs/en-US/quickstart/router.md

 # Beego's routing rules
 We created a Beego project and ran it in previous section.
 But how does it work?
-Let's investigate from the enter :TODO file.
+Let's investigate from the starting file.

 	package main